 Greetings from a world that has changed.
 We are all coping as we work to understand what COVID-19 will mean for people across the globe and what the downstream economic harm is likely to be.
 Like most people, I don’t yet understand the long-term implications however I have already deeply internalized an important lesson: We are all in this together!
-Viruses do not respect borders, income levels or political preferences.
-We all have to pull together to overcome this threat.
+Viruses do not respect borders, income levels, or political preferences.
+We all have to pull together to overcome this threat beyond 2020.

 There are several important staff changes you should know about…

 - Lacey Kraft joined Friends of Ngong Road as our first full-time paid employee in February 2016.
 Her assignment was to build upon the work volunteers did during Friends of Ngong Road’s first ten years and formalize the organization’s development program.
 Lacey tackled this assignment with great energy and made significant contributions during her four years with the organization.
 Sadly, she has decided to leave for another non-profit in the Twin Cities.
 We are sorry to see Lacey go and wish her all the best in the future.